mauriccio1/osTicket-prereqs/README.md

 <p>
  <h2>Install / Enable IIS </h2>
-Install / Enable IIS in Windows with CGI and common HTTP features and IIS Management Console. <br> This can be found after going to the control panel in windows and selecting programs -> Then select "turn windows features on or off".
+Install / Enable IIS in Windows with CGI and common HTTP features and IIS Management Console. <br> This can be found after going to the control panel in Windows and selecting programs -> Then select "turn Windows features on or off".

 </p>